 However, there are also some disadvantages to metal bed frames:

 In this section, we’ll take a closer look at the advantages and disadvantages of wooden beds.

-In this section, we’ll take a closer look at some factors to consider when choosing between metal and wood bed frames.
+In this section, we’ll take a closer look at some factors to consider when choosing between a metal and wood bed frame.

 When it comes to cost, wood is generally more expensive than metal.
 While a steel bed frame may cost around $100, a wooden bed frame can cost anywhere from $200 to $500.
 If you’re on a budget, metal is the better option.